Phase-modulated entangling gates robust to static and time-varying errors: Introduction

 The ability to perform robust, high fidelity entangling gates in multi-qubit systems is a key requirement for realizing scalable quantum information processing \cite{NielsenChuang}.
 In several hardware architectures, qubits are entangled through shared bosonic oscillator modes via an interaction that is moderated by an external driving field.
-The M{\o}lmer-S{\o}rensen (MS) gate in trapped ions \cite{Sorensen:1999,Sorensen:2000} and the resonator-induced phase gate in superconducting circuits \cite{Cross:2015,Paik:2016, Song:2017} are both of this type.
-Similarly, multi-mode cavity arrangements have been explored to improve gate fidelities~\cite{McKay:2015} and probe novel types of interactions~\cite{Sundaresan:2015} in superconducting circuits.
+The M{\o}lmer-S{\o}rensen (MS) gate~\cite{Sorensen:1999,Solano:1999,Sorensen:2000} and the $\sigma_z$-gate~\cite{Leibfried:2003} in trapped ions as well as the resonator-induced phase gate in superconducting circuits \cite{Cross:2015,Paik:2016, Song:2017} are of this type.
+In addition, interactions simultaneously employing multiple bosonic modes have been explored to improve gate fidelities~\cite{McKay:2015} and probe novel types of interactions~\cite{Sundaresan:2015} in superconducting circuits.

-A major source of error for oscillator-mediated gates is residual qubit-oscillator coupling at the end of the operation, effectively creating a loss channel for the resulting entangled qubit state.
-This detrimental effect can arise due to the presence of quasi-static or time-varying noise on the driving field, slow drifts in experimental parameters such as qubit and oscillator frequency, or the presence of spectator modes that are not properly accounted for in the gate construction.
-In trapped ion systems, various schemes have been demonstrated that minimize this residual coupling~\cite{Hayes:2012,Haddadfarshi:2016,Manovitz:2017,Shapira:2018,Webb:2018}, with some also incorporating the ability to simultaneously decouple from multiple modes~\cite{Choi:2014,Leung:2018a,Leung:2018b}.
-Their common feature is an effective temporal modulation of the driving field which modifies the trajectories of the joint qubit-oscillator states in each oscillator's phase space.
+A major source of error for oscillator-mediated gates is residual qubit-oscillator entanglement at the end of the operation~\cite{Bermudez:2017}.
+This detrimental effect can arise due to the presence of quasi-static or time-varying noise on the driving field, slow drifts in experimental parameters such as the qubit and oscillator frequencies, or the presence of spectator modes that are not properly accounted for in the gate construction.
+In trapped ion systems, various schemes have been demonstrated that minimize this residual coupling~\cite{Hayes:2012,Haddadfarshi:2016,Manovitz:2017,Shapira:2018,Webb:2018}, with some also incorporating the ability to simultaneously decouple from multiple modes~\cite{Choi:2014,Green:2015,Steane:2014,Schafer:2018,Leung:2018a,Leung:2018b,Lu:2019,Grzesiak:2019,Landsman:2019}.
+Their common feature is a temporal modulation of the driving field, modifying the trajectories of the joint qubit-oscillator states in each oscillator's phase space.